markowanga/stweet/README.md

   library has basic simple solution — if you want to expand it, you can do it without any problems and forks
 - **100% coverage with integration tests** — this advantage can find the API changes, tests are carried out every week and when the task fails, we can find the source of change easily
-- **Custom tweets output** — it is a part of the interface, if you want to save custom tweets, it takes you a brief moment
+- **Custom tweets and users output** — it is a part of the interface, if you want to save tweets and users custom format, it takes you a brief moment

 ## Installation